ozontech/seq-ui/docs/en/02-configuration.md

 + **`allowed_users`** *`[]string`* *`default=[]`*

-  List of users who can use mass export api.
+  List of users who can use `/massexport` API..
 If it's empty then mass exports allowed for all users; display username is `anonymous`.

 + **`file_store`** *`FileStore`* *`required`*